Skip to main content

 • 0.9: Diverse

-• 1.0: All possibilities
+• 1.0: All token possibilities considered (default)

 • 0.0: No penalty (default)

-• 0.5: Some reduction
+• 0.5: Moderate reduction in repeated patterns

 • 2.0: Maximum reduction

-Encourages new topics:
+Encourages exploration of new topics:

 • 0.0: No penalty (default)

-• 0.5: Moderate encouragement
+• 0.5: Moderate encouragement for new topics

 • 2.0: Maximum encouragement